Omycron83/Notes/ML/Neural Network.md

 A neural network is a parameter function for function approximation that, according to the [[Universal Approximation Theorem]], can theoretically approximate any function to any degree of accuracy, depending on the architecture.
-It sequentially applies [[Lineare Abbildungen|linear mappings]] and non-linear activation functions to the function arguments in a process called [[Neural Network#Forward-propagation |Forward-Propagation]] , where the linear weights are to be learned.
-They are then typically adjusted through gradient- or hessian-based methods through non-convex optimization methods in a process called [[Neural Network#Backwards-Propagation|Backwards-Propagation]] in order to minimize some objective function, usually a distance function between the desired and current outputs of the model.
 ## Architecture:
 A standard feed-forward neural network consists of three main parts:
 1. An input layer, where Inputs get fed in